etherealmachine/bento/README.md

 **onUpdate** is fired every frame

 **onDraw** is fired on the `canvas` element.
-An onDraw handler **must** take a single `*ebiten.Image` argument

-Click, Hover, Change, and Update handlers **may** either take a single `*bento.Event` argument, or zero arguments.
+The `Image` field of the event contains the entire UI image, so the element can overdraw its assigned bounds.
+The `Op` field and `event.Box.Bounds()` is useful to get the current transformation and layout rectangle for the element and restrict drawing to inside this rect.

 All handlers **may** return a boolean as an optimization hint.
 If the handler returns true, bento will automatically recompute the template and regenerate the UI tree.
 This is an expensive operation, so handlers should return false if no variables were changed during the callback.